AndrewBestbier/VIM/README.md

 # VIM
-My .vimrc built from first principles
+This repository contains my .vimrc that I will be customising myself and building from first principles.
+I will no longer just copy someone elses!